 Day 16: Mursi Tribal Encounter

 This morning we will enjoy a very unique Mursi Tribal encounter outside of their village.
 The Mursi women have the custom of expanding their lower lips using disks that gradually get larger and larger.
 These are people who farm the land and breed livestock; they live in almost complete isolation from the rest of the world.
-After our visit, we return back to Jinka where we will explore a small but very interesting local anthropoligical-ethnological museum which run by a German foundation, dedicated for the different tribes of the Omo Valley.
+After our visit, we return back to Jinka where we will explore a small but very interesting local anthropological-ethnological museum run by a German foundation, dedicated for the different tribes of the Omo Valley.
 Overnight in Jinka.

 Day 17: Turmi

-Today will have a long drive which will take us from Jinka to Turmi, passing through the Woyto Valley as well go.
+Today we will have a long drive which will take us from Jinka to Turmi, passing through the Woyto Valley as well go.
 Turmi, is home of the Hamer Tribe.
-This afternoon we will visit the hamer village with an opportunity to take photos and learn about their society.
+This afternoon we will visit the Hamer village with an opportunity to take photos and learn about their society.
 The Hamers are one of the most beautiful and dignified people of the Omo Basin.
 The women color their hair with red earth and butter and wear elegant leather skirts festooned with tiny pearls.
 Overnight in Turmi.

 Day 18: Murele, Omo Bend and Karo People

 We head off on our day of "off-roading", as there is no real track!
-We travel through the savannah in a typically African landscape, and we arrive at Murele located on the River Omo and surrounded by huge trees.
-This is the land of the Caro tribe and it is possible to meet them and visit their village along the river.
+We travel through the savannah in a typically African landscape arriving at Murele located on the River Omo surrounded by huge trees.
+This is the land of the Caro tribe.
+Here it is possible to meet them and visit their village along the river.
 In the afternoon we drive back through the savannah, along tracks that are barely visible, passing through a vast meadowland with shrubs and umbel lifers ("umbrella" acacia trees).
 Overnight in Turmi.

 Day 19: To Arba Minch